Best data centre stocks to watch in 2020

 Aside from being majority-owned by the China Telecommunications Corporation, there are also some other high profile investors in the China Telecom Corporation Limited.
 BlackRock, JPMorgan Chase and the Bank of New York Mellon all have minority holdings in the company.

-How to trade data centre companies
+How to trade and invest in data centre companies

 Trading means that you’ll be speculating on the price of data centre company stocks rising or falling with financial derivatives like CFDs.
 To speculate on the price rising you’d go long, and to speculate on the price falling you’d go short.